time-palominodb/PalominoClusterTool/AnsiblePlaybooks/Ubuntu-12.04/README.md

    1. Install the python-mysqldb module ("apt-get install python-mysqldb") on your management host.
 (This step may not be necessary)
    1. Symlink PalominoClusterToolLayout.ini to the INI file of the cluster type you want to build.
-The INI file is formatted as an Ansible infentory file and will be copied into /etc/ansible.
+The INI file is formatted as an Ansible inventory file and will be copied into /etc/ansible.
    1. Allocate some servers.
 Database servers should have at least 1.5GB of RAM.
       Do not use t1.micro if you're building EC2 clusters!